|

 Your veterinarian will advise if vaccination is required for this disease.

-After vaccination care Vaccines are biological products and they are designed to stimulate the immune system.
+Vaccines are biological products and they are designed to stimulate the immune system.
 Therefore it is not unusual for an animal to develop signs of local discomfort or swelling at the site of injection.
 Very occasionally particularly sensitive pets may over-react to the vaccine and in these rare instances you should consult your veterinarian immediately.
 These reactions do not mean that your dog is not being protected by the vaccine.
 These reactions are very uncommon.
 The protection provided by a single course of vaccinations wanes slowly over time and it is advised that you re-vaccinate your dog every 12 months to ensure on-going and strong immunity.
-Fleas & Ticks

 Prevention is better than cure.
 I would suggest talking to your vet about a good prevention programme.